 The secret to optimising the supply chain is turning enterprise data into useful insights that deliver a tangible ROI.
 With the help of technologies such as artificial intelligence (AI), IoT, and machine learning (ML), one can develop a supply chain for a high-efficiency business.
 The three phases for a successful supply chain are:

 At this stage, you set the strategic objectives, describe the design process, and conduct demand forecasting.
 This stage also includes packaging optimisation, product flow between the sites, and establishing supplies and warehouse locations.

 This phase includes a deployment strategy for balancing supply and demand, coordinating assets to optimise customer experience, and inventory planning.

 This includes warehouse and inventory management, inbound freight management, and transportation management.
 This stage also includes real-time supply chain visibility and decision support system.

 In addition, these phases also include supplier management, supplier inventory management, cost management, logistics management, and resource management.

 How Infosys BPM can help ?

 With only 13% of supply chains delivering successfully during high demand, optimisation and innovation is the need of the hour.
-Infosys BPM helps its partners transform, streamline, and digitise their supply chains.
+Infosys BPM helps its partners transform, streamline, and digitise their supply chain fulfillment.
 Our portfolio of end-to-end solutions is technology driven with services such as:

 - BPM service: